- The Interview

 - Complete Form DS-160, Online Nonimmigrant Visa Application

 Your signature is not required on the DS-160.
 You (and any eligible children applying for K-2 visas) must: (1) complete Form DS-160 and (2) print the DS-160 confirmation page to submit prior to your interview.

 IMPORTANT!
 Please see our link to instructions in Myanmar or English before filling out the DS-160.

 - Gather the Required Documents and Complete the Medical Exam

 - Additional Form If you are a third country national (not a citizen of Burma) applying for a nonimmigrant or immigrant visa, the additional form listing family members and occupations is not required.

-- Passport(s): Original and one (1) photocopy, valid for six months beyond the intended date of entry into the United States.
+- Passport(s): Original and one photocopy of a biographic page , valid for six months beyond the intended date of entry into the United States.

 - Court Records: If applicable.
 Please submit the original document, a notarized translation, and one photocopy of each.